ExploratoryEngineering/docs.nbiot.engineering/docs/tutorials/arduino-basic.md

 The serial pins for the SARA-N210 use 3.3V logic and are specified to a max of 4.25V.
 This means we can't directly connect an Arduino with a 5V operating voltage to the TX pin.

 ### 3.3V Arduino
 The following Arduino boards have 3.3V operating voltage and can be directly connected to the EE-NBIOT-01: Arduino Zero, Arduino MKR Zero, Arduino M0 and Arduino Duo.
 These boards also benefit from having extra hardware serial ports, so you don't have to use software serial.
-The hardware serial pins are hooked up to `Serial1` in the board's core source file, and the pins are marked RX1/TX1 or just RX/TX on the board header connections.
+The hardware serial pins are hooked up to `Serial1` in the board's core source file.

 In Norway you should be able to find them in any of these stores:
 * [Kjell & Company](https://www.kjell.com/no/)